 - 1 cup (2 sticks) butter, at room temperature

 - 1 teaspoon vanilla extract (use clear extract, if you really want it white)

 - 1 to 2 tablespoons heavy or regular whipping cream

 - In a large bowl, with a hand or stand mixer, cream together sugar and butter on low speed.
 Mix until well blended.
 Increase speed to medium and beat for another 3 minutes.

-- Add vanilla and cream and continue to beat on medium speed for 1 minute more, adding more cream if needed for desired spreading/piping consistency.
+Add vanilla and 1 tablespoon of cream and continue to beat on medium speed for 1 minute more.
+Add more cream if needed for desired spreading/piping consistency.

 - Scoop into a piping bag and pipe decoratively onto cupcakes, or spread onto cupcakes as desired.

 - *This recipe doubles or triples well.